skywalker023/confaide/README.md

-# 🤫 Can LLMs Keep a Secret?
-Testing Privacy Implications of Language Models via Contextual Integrity Theory
+# 🤫 ConfAIde
 ​
-This is the official repository for our paper: "Can LLMs Keep a Secret?
-Testing Privacy Implications of Language Models via Contextual Integrity Theory"<br>
+This is the official repository for our paper:<br>[Can LLMs Keep a Secret?
+Testing Privacy Implications of Language Models via Contextual Integrity Theory](https://arxiv.org/abs/2310.17884)<br>

 Our benchmark ConfAIde evaluates inference-time privacy implications of LLMs, in interactive settings.
 The benchmark has 4 tiers, and you can find the dataset/scenarios under the `./benchmark` directory.